vczh-libraries/GacUI/README.md

     * You can use the provided [GacGen.exe](https://github.com/vczh-libraries/GacUI/tree/master/Tools/GacGen) to generate multiple XML files with binary resources (images) into a compressed binary format.
     * This program will also generate C++ code behind for you.
 You can fill event handlers (but we suggest you use MVVM and Data Binding instead) in generated C++ files.
     * If you update your UI, GacGen.exe will merge your modification in C++ code and modification in XML together to generate new C++ code behind.
 Your update will still exist.
+        * **NOTE**: You will see a very obvious mark `USERIMPL(/* ... */)` in the generated code.
+Here is where you want to add your code.
+All your modification outside of these places will be discarded on the next GacGen.exe run.
 * MVVM and Data Binding.
     * You can define interfaces that required to build your own MVVM pattern in XML and [GacGen.exe](https://github.com/vczh-libraries/GacUI/tree/master/Tools/GacGen) will generate the C++ interface declaration for you.
     * You can also use [Workflow](https://github.com/vczh-libraries/Workflow) expressions in Data Binding and statements in event handlers (instead of writing C++ code in code behind).